-A name is a brand, a personality, a force to uphold.
+A name is a brand, a personality, and a force to uphold.
 When it comes to your company, naming doesn’t stop at the sign on the front door.
-Inside the walls of your building or buildings are a myriad of opportunities to motivate and inspire employees and impress guests.
-The new modern workplace takes their conference rooms seriously.
+Inside the walls of your building or buildings is a myriad of opportunities to motivate and inspire employees and impress guests.
+The new modern workplace takes its conference rooms seriously.

 That’s because employees spend an increasing amount of time in conference rooms every year.
-As we’ve written about before, the average office worker spends more than five hours a week sitting in meetings.
+The average office worker spends more than five hours a week sitting in meetings.
 The average manager spends up to 14 hours a week.
 You might not be able to control how exciting these meetings will be, but at the very least, in today’s modern workspace, you can control how inspiring the meeting room will be.
 This is where creative conference room names come in to play.

-Some of our favourite companies have really hit the ball out of the park with their cool and creative conference room names.
+Some of the largest companies have really hit the ball out of the park with their cool and creative conference room names.
 Here’s what we think are some of the most clever:

-Also, pick up our list of 150+ ideas more in a free eBook..
+Also, pick up our list of 160+ ideas more in a free eBook.